 Implied volatility in Shell

-In forecasting Shell’s stock price range, we’ve considered Shell’s implied volatility of 18.4% and assumed a normal distribution of prices (the bell curve model) with a standard deviation of one (with a probability of 68.2%).
-So, with the stated consideration and assumption, Shell’s stock price could close between $67.2 and $63.3 per share in the next ten calendar days ending on May 2, 2019, which is Shell’s Q1 2019 earnings release day.
+Considering Shell’s implied volatility of 17.8% and assuming a normal distribution of prices (bell curve model) and a standard deviation of one (with a probability of 68.2%), Shell stock could close between $69.5 and $66.0 per share in the eight-day period ending on August 3, 2018.

 Like Shell, implied volatility in ExxonMobil (XOM) also fell by 0.8 percentage points over the previous day to 17.0% on July 26.
 Also, implied volatilities in Total (TOT) and Suncor Energy (SU) decreased by 3.3 percentage points and 4.6 percentage points, respectively, to 15.1% and 19.1%, respectively, on the day.
 XOM, TOT, and SU stock prices rose by 0.8%, 1.1%, and 2.1%, respectively, on the day.

 Implied volatility in the SPDR Dow Jones Industrial Average ETF (DIA), which represents the Dow Jones Industrial Average, stood flat over the previous day to 10.2% on July 26.
 However, implied volatility in the SPDR S&P 500 ETF (SPY), which represents the S&P 500 Index, fell by 0.3 percentage points to 8.2% on the day.
 Also, if we consider their values on July 26, then DIA rose by 0.4%, but SPY fell by 0.2%.